 Bell 230

-Red Box is pleased to offer a great range of ground power and support equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Bell 230 aircraft.
+Red Box is delighted to provide an extensive range of ground power and support equipment tailored for the Bell 230 aircraft, including tugs, ground power units, start power units and more.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the RBPS50 continuous power unit, which is ideal for diagnostic work, pre-flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries and the RB50A for starting the aircraft, helping to avoid hot starts .
-We also offer a combination of start and continuous power in one unit for the Bell 230 aircrafts in our TC3000 range.
+Our offerings encompass the RBPS50 continuous power unit—ideal for diagnostic work, pre-flight checks, or continuous equipment powering during operations without depleting the aircraft batteries—and the RB50A for starting the aircraft, mitigating the risk of hot starts.
+Additionally, we present a combination of start and continuous power in a single unit designed for Bell 230 aircraft within our TC3000 range.

 Suggested Products